iainctduncan/papers/source/background.rst

 through application programming interfaces (APIs) that let languages directly call functions in other languages, as they run.
-One can, for example, run Csound from within a C++ or Python program, interacting directly with the Csound engine using the Csound API (CTN: Gogins, 2013, 43-46).
+One can, for example, run Csound from within a C++ or Python program, interacting directly with the Csound engine using the Csound API (Gogins, 2013, 43-46).
-One can also run a DSL such as Csound inside a visual patcher, using open-source extensions to Max and Pd that embed the Csound engine in a Max or Pure Data object (CTN: Boulanger 2013, 189).
+One can also run a DSL such as Csound inside a visual patcher, using open-source extensions to Max and Pd that embed the Csound engine in a Max or Pure Data object (Boulanger 2013, 189).
-And one can even run a general-purpose language *inside* a DSL or visual platform, such as Python inside Csound (CTN: Ariza 2009, 367) or JavaScript inside Max (CTN: Lyon, 13).
+And one can even run a general-purpose language *inside* a DSL or visual platform, such as Python inside Csound (Ariza 2009, 367) or JavaScript inside Max (Lyon, 13).

 Note that a multi-language platform differs from the previously discussed practice of *extending* a patching language or DSL with a GPPL such as C or C++.